Ifeanyi55/Convert2Docx/README.md

 ![Image4](convert3.png)

-The package is light and easy to use, but if you do encounter any problems, kindly raise an issue and I will endeavor to address it.
+The package is light and easy to use, but if you encounter any problems, kindly raise an issue and I will endeavor to address it.
 Enjoy!